super mario galaxy (**1/2)

 Super Mario Bros.
 3 was just . . . so sharp.
 It had perfected Mario’s nuanced momentum, in addition to birthing a handful of power-ups with their own nuances.
 The awkward hopping of the frog suit made it horribly difficult to play on land, though swimming was a breeze.
 Raccoon Mario had the series’ first head-to-head melee attack (the tail attack).
 Tanooki Mario could turn to stone, avoiding damage from enemies.
 Hammer Mario’s deadly hammers flew at a curious, difficult-to-master angle, and his shell (when ducking) was impervious to fire.

-In Super Mario Galaxy, a game conceived on the notion of Mario having no power-ups at all, all we get is Fucking Bee Mario and Fucking Boo Mario.
+In Super Mario Galaxy, a game conceived on the notion of Mario having no power-ups at all, all we get is hecking Bee Mario and hecking Boo Mario.
 Bee Mario can fly.
 You just hold down the A button and YIPPEE, that abstract representation of you, on the television screen, is flying.
 Boo Mario — oh my god, he can fly too, and also pass through walls, because he’s a ghost, a hideous ghost.

 Ice Mario can walk on water, and his ice-skating (which makes Mario move at double his top speed) is actually the most finely nuanced movement in the game, by far.
 However, that the power-up is only usable for a limited time — and that each time you use it, the goal is merely get somewhere you couldn’t get otherwise, in a short amount of time (which is usually way too long) — makes it kind of useless in the long run.
 And unlike Super Mario Bros.
 3, power-ups don’t carry over between levels, which is a real let-down, because it’d be really awesome to try to play other levels as Ice Mario.
 Everything has to be time-based now, and of course, if you run out of time, you just go back to the respawn point for the power-up.